eitanyaffe/mview/README.md

 #### Read alignment tab

 The Alignments tab shows all alignment of a selected read.
-A read can be selected by clicking on it in the alignment profile (if multiple alignment profiles are shown only the bottom profile can be clicked).
-The table shows all alignments for the selected read.
+A read can be selected by clicking on it in the alignment profile.
+The selected read is highlighted in red in the relevant alignment profile.
+The table and plot shows all alignments for the selected read, organized by read coordinates.
 Each alignment entry includes a "Go" button that navigates the view to the specific genomic location of that alignment, automatically setting the zoom and contig selection.

 #### Gene tab